 Effective local leadership is a key factor in a state’s readiness for a successful campaign.
-The State Leadership Incubator provides technical assistance to community leaders and advocates who will form and lead local organizations to promote death with dignity legislation in their respective states.
-The goal of the Incubator is to provide information, resources, and expertise to help grow local organizations which can participate in effective campaigns and lead statewide advocacy efforts.
+This program provides technical assistance to community leaders to establish local organizations for promoting death with dignity legislation in their state.

 This has been a phenomenal opportunity for our young organization to learn from the experts.
 We’ve also appreciated ‘meeting’ people from other organizations.

-- Trainings providing practical tools for grassroots advocacy basics, legislative/ballot campaigns, communication, organizing, and online advocacy.
+- Training and Education using practical tools for grassroots organizing, legislative or ballot campaigns, communicating, and online advocacy.

 The program has been invaluable by giving me access to successful role models who have shared their wisdom.